Quantum difference equation for Nakajima varieties: Cotangent bundles to Grassmannians

-\ee For the opposite chamber $-\fC$ the we have $u_1/u_2 \to \infty$.
-It means that in Fig. \ref{picTP} all arrows are reversed.
-In particular the stable envelope for $-\fC$ is obtain from the last formula by permuting the fixed points: \be
+For the opposite chamber $-\fC$ we have $u_1/u_2 \to \infty$.
+It means that in Fig.~\ref{picTP} all arrows are reversed.
+In particular the stable envelope for $-\fC$ is obtained from the last formula by permuting the fixed points: \be

 \ee